jamie0xgitc0decat/JsonCleaner/README.md

 # JsonCleaner
-A python3 program can clear json file values.
+  A python3 program that can clear json file values.
+Reset all nested values to defined data type.
 # Requirements:
 python 3.0 +
 # How to install: